giacomoponzuoli3/KirunaExplorer/README.md

 - GET `/doc/:id/title`: retrieves the title of a document by its id
   - has, as the only parameter, the ID of the document
   - has no body
-  - returns a 200 code and a title of this document when successful, a 503 code in case of errors
+  - returns a 200 code and a title of this document when successful, a 422 if id is empty or string, a 503 code in case of errors
 - GET `/doc/:id/description`: retrieves the description of a document by its id
   - has, as the only parameter, the ID of the document
   - has no body
-  - returns a 200 code and a description of this document when successful, a 503 code in case of errors
+  - returns a 200 code and a description of this document when successful, a 422 if id is empty or string, a 503 code in case of errors
 - GET `/doc/:id/issuanceDate`: retrieves the issuanceDate of a document by its id
   - has, as the only parameter, the ID of the document
   - has no body
-  - returns a 200 code and a issuanceDate of this document when successful, a 503 code in case of errors
+  - returns a 200 code and a issuanceDate of this document when successful, a 422 code if ID is empty or string, a 503 code in case of errors
 - GET `/doc/type`: retrieves all documents that have this type
   - has no parameters
   - body contains the type of Document
-  - returns a 200 code and a issuanceDate of this document when successful, a 503 code in case of errors
+  - returns a 200 code and a issuanceDate of this document when successful, a 422 code if type is empty or not string, a 503 code in case of errors
 - DELETE `doc/res/:idDoc/:name`: removes a resource from the database:
   - has two parameters, the ID of the documents, and name of resource
   - has no body
-  - returns a 200 code in case of success, a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of error
+  - returns a 200 code in case of success, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 code if name is empty or not a string, or if ID is empty or is a string, a 503 code in case of error
 - GET `doc/res/:idDoc/:idRes`: retrieves a resource:
   - has two parameters, the ID of the documents, and ID of resource
   - has no body
-  - returns a 200 code and a resource when successful, a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of error
+  - returns a 200 code and a resource when successful, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 if ID of document or resource are empty or string, a 503 code in case of error
 - GET `doc/res-all/:idDoc`: retrieves all of resources by this ID of document:
   - has, as the only parameter, the ID of the documente
   - has no body
-  - returns a 200 code and a resource when successful, a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of error
+  - returns a 200 code and a resource when successful, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 code if ID is empty or string, a 503 code in case of error
 - POST `/doc/res`: adds a new resource to document:
   - has no parameters
   - body contains the new resource's information (ID of document, name of resource, data of resource)
-  - returns a 200 code if the resource is successfully added to the database, a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of errors
+  - returns a 200 code if the resource is successfully added to the database, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 code if name is empty or not a string, or if ID is empty or is a string, a 503 code in case of errors

 - POST `/link`: adds a new link between two documents:
   - has no parameters
   - body contains the IDs of the documents to link, and the ID of the link itself
-  - returns a 200 code in case of success, a 409 code if the link is already present in the database, a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of errors
+  - returns a 200 code in case of success, a 409 code if the link is already present in the database, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 code if IDs of the documents and link are empty or a string, a 503 code in case of errors
 - GET `/link`: retrieves a list of all the links in the database:
   - has no parameters nor body
   - returns a 200 code and a list with the retrieved links' info when successful, a 404 code if no links are present in the database, a 503 code in case of errors
 - DELETE `/link`: removes a link from the database:
   - has no parameters
   - body contains the IDs of the documents to link, and the ID of the link itself
-  - returns a 200 code in case of success, a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of errors
+  - returns a 200 code in case of success, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 code if IDs of the documents and link are empty or a string, a 503 code in case of errors
 - PATCH `/link`: modifies a link's information
   - has no parameters
   - body contains the IDs of the documents to link, and the ID of the link itself
-  - returns a 200 code in case of success, a 404 code if the link is not present in the database, a 409 code if the updated link is already present in the database,  a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of errors
+  - returns a 200 code in case of success, a 404 code if the link is not present in the database, a 409 code if the updated link is already present in the database,  a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 code if IDs of the documents and link are empty or a string, a 503 code in case of errors

 - GET `/stakeholders`: retrieves a list of all the stakeholders in the database:
   - has no parameters nor body
-  - returns a 200 code and a list with the retrieved stakeholders' info when successful,a 404 code if no stakeholder information is on the database, a 503 code in case of errors
+  - returns a 200 code and a list with the retrieved stakeholders' info when successful, a 503 code in case of errors
 - POST `/stakeholders`: adds new stakeholder to the database:
   - has no parameters
   - body contains the name of new stakeholder, and its category
+  - returns a 201 code and ID of added stakeholder' when successful, a 422 code if name and category of stakeholder are empty or are not a string, a 503 code in case of errors

+- GET `/type`: retrieves a list of all the types in the database:
+  - has no parameters nor body
+  - returns a 200 code and a list with the retrieved types' info when successful, a 503 code in case of errors
+- POST `/type`: adds new type to the database:
+  - has no parameters
+  - body contains the name of new type
+  - returns a 201 code and ID of added type' when successful, a 422 code if name is empty or is not a string, a 503 code in case of errors

+- GET `/scale`: retrieves a list of all the scales in the database:
+  - has no parameters nor body
+  - returns a 200 code and a list with the retrieved scales' info when successful, a 503 code in case of errors
+- POST `/scales`: adds new scales to the database:
+  - has no parameters
+  - body contains the name of new scale
-  - returns a 201 code and ID of added stakeholder' when successful, a 503 code in case of errors
+  - returns a 201 code and ID of added stakeholder' when successful, a 422 code if name is empty or is not a string, a 503 code in case of errors

 - GET `/coordinates`: retrieves all the geo-referenced documents in the database:
   - has no parameters nor body